h1romas4/zellij-datetime/README.md

 ```

 - Timezone can be selected by left mouse click or scrolling.
-- Insert a date/time string into the pane with a right mouse click.
+- Insert a date/time string into current pane with a right mouse click.

 https://github.com/h1romas4/zellij-datetime/assets/4337664/6ba30ce8-f1c5-4c32-9d00-18e2224b4c37